erikvelf/survive-the-waves/README.md

 | Damage          | 7          | 25          | 45       |
 | Speed           | 6          | 5           | 4        |
 | AttackCoolDown  | 1          | 2           | 4        |

+# Credits

+Amazing game ready 3D models for EnemySmall, EnemyMedium and EnemyBig are from https://sketchfab.com/alex.cgwarrior, without him i would't be able to make this game